-When looking at result trends over time, charts with a left to right progression are the best choice to give a sense of flow.
+When looking at result trends over time, charts with a left to right progression are a good choice to give a sense of flow.

 A line chart is the best option for looking at a detailed time series or for adding trend lines.
 If you add a trend line to a line chart, the trend line will appear in the same color as the metric it represents.
 You can add trend lines either in Chart configuration > Trend line or when you add a new metric (see Adding metrics on a trend line).

 When you select a line chart, you can change the following options in the chart configuration menu ():

 - In Chart, you can edit the shape of your lines, insert missing values, or represent result points with different shapes.
 You can also change the width of your lines by entering a new number in Stroke width.

 - In Colors, you can change the grid and line colors.

 - You can change the style, text, and position for X and Y axis.